StephenDataStax/dsbank-coreandsearch/README.md

 # Create a DSE table

-To create a table with CQL, the developer will issues commands very similar to SQL.
-A Create TABLE statement is used, columns are defined with data types, and some distribution model is determined by the primamry key.
-Aditionally, clustering columns determine the sort order of the data.
+To create a table with CQL, the developer will issue commands very similar to SQL.
+A Create TABLE statement is used, columns are defined with data types, and some distribution model is determined by the primary key.
+Additionally, clustering columns determine the sort order of the data.
 In this example, our PRIMARY KEY is cc_no and transaction_time.
-This combination is a unique indentifer for each row of data.
-The data is then stored DESC by transaction_time since most queries will want the latest transcations to appear first.
+This combination is a unique identifier for each row of data.
+The data is then stored DESC by transaction_time since most queries will want the latest transactions to appear first.

-Some  rules to remeber when creating a table in DSE:
+Some rules to remember when creating a table in DSE:
 * Every row in a DSE table must contain a unique primary key.
 The PK determines the primary key.
 * Distribution of data is automatically controlled though PK.
 * The data can also be sorted with clustering columns (CK).